About this item

 As their parents' divorce reshapes their family, eleven-year-old word-loving Olive and her thirteen-year-old art-loving sister Mattie struggle to navigate changing friendships, secrets, and their drifting bond.Book Synopsis

 Olive collects words.
 Rare words, common words, fancy words, funny words.
-She expresses herself through definitions, poetry, and crossword puzzles that she creates.
+She expresses herself by writing poetry, making crossword puzzles, and creating dictionary definitions for what she refers to as "neologisms."

-Her sister, Mattie, could not be more opposite.
-Mattie struggles with words and prefers pictures instead, expressing herself through cartoons and sketches.
+Her sister, Mattie, could not be more different.
+Mattie struggles with words and so instead prefers pictures, expressing herself through cartoons and sketches.

 Review Quotes